dpelle/vim-LanguageTool/README.md

 ## Build LanguageTool from sources in git

-If you prefer to build LanguageTool yourself from sources, you first need to install the pre-requisite packages.
+If you prefer to build LanguageTool yourself from sources, you first need to install the prerequisite packages.
 On Ubuntu, you need to install the following packages:
 ```
   $ sudo apt-get install openjdk-8-jdk mvn git